-The Sovereign Military Order of Malta (not to be confused with the Republic of Malta) is not a sovereign state but an entity and has observer status at the UN, as do both the State of Palestine and the Holy See, and maintains diplomatic relations with 113 countries.
+The Sovereign Military Order of Malta (not to be confused with the Republic of Malta) is an entity with observer status at the United Nations, maintaining diplomatic relations with 113 countries.

-Many call Transnistria, the country that doesn't exist, but that's bollocks.
+Many call Transnistria, the country that doesn’t exist, but that’s bollocks.
 I went there.
-Backpacked it.
+I backpacked it.
 It exists all right.
+Just because no one recognises it doesn’t mean to say it doesn’t exist.

-But the Sovereign Military Order of Malta is a country that owns no land!
+But the Sovereign Military Order of Malta is a country without land.

 What?
 Please explain: